Carlton756/Carlton756/README.md

 [RDAMP-Dimensional-Model-PowerBI](https://github.com/Carlton756/RDAMP-Dimensional-Model-PowerBI)

 ### Key Achievements:
+#### This project was done using a dataset provided by Realcare Tech Mark as a means to fine tune my data analytics skills.This project showcases my ability to build a scalable pipeline to power enterprise reporting.
+- Data cleaning
 - Created a database along with fact and dimention tables using PostgreSQL which facilitated the implementation of a star schema dimensional model for optimized reporting
 - Created reusable view queries to improve efficiency of model
 - Formed PowerBI relationships between fact/dimension tables